rfortherestofus/r-without-statistics/_book/introduction.md

 ### My own uncertainty about the way I use R {-}

-For the longest time, I felt TK about the way I use R. I use R, a tool designed for statistical analysis, but I don't use it for complex statistical analysis.
+I used to feel ashamed about the way I use R.

+I use R, a tool for statistical analysis, but I don't use it for complex statistical analysis.
 I don't do machine learning.
+I don’t know what a random forest is.
+I’ve never even run a regression in R.

+[The only statistics in R are descriptive statistics](https://rfortherestofus.com/2018/12/descriptive-stats-r/).
+Counts, sums, averages: they are the statistics that I do in R.

+For a long time, I felt like I wasn’t a “real” R user.
+Real R users, in my mind, used R for hardcore stats.
+I “only” used R for descriptive stats.

+TODO: Does this fit?
+“It sometimes feels like I’m using a souped up Ferrari sports car to drive 20 miles an hour to the grocery store.”

+But eventually I realized that this framing misses the point.
+R started out as a tool created by statisticians for other statisticians (TODO: Add link to R history article).
+But, over a quarter century since its creation, R can do much more than statistical analysis.

+TODO: Remove next two sections?

 ### My background as an anthropologist {-}